 Cribbing or crib biting is when horses will set their incisors into a horizontal object, arch their neck and pull backwards, swallowing air.
 This causes a release of endorphins and can be very addictive.
 Cribbing has recently been identified as a symptom of gastric ulcers.

-This is when a horse repetitively shifts from side to side.
+Weaving is when a horse is repetitively shifting from side to side.
 They move weight from one front leg to the other and sway their head and neck.
 Weaving can lead to weight loss, weak tendons and associated problems.
-Most of the time the easiest way to fix this problem is to allow your horse more pasture time.
+The easiest way to fix this problem is to allow more pasture time for your horse.

 This term describes a horse that walks around his stable in circles.
-Usually due to boredom.
-This can lead to ligament damage along with just generally wearing your horse out.
-More time in the pasture will help solve this behaviour and when the horse is in the stall provide it with a toy or an extra feed as a boredom preventer.
+As a result of boredom.
+Consequently leading to ligament damage and exhaustion.
+More time in the pasture will help solve this behaviour and when the horse is in the stall provide it with a toy or an extra feed to prevent boredom.

 Overall preventing stable vices in horses is easier than trying to cure them, some key advice is: